Ban-Zhan/ComplexHeatmap-reference/book/08-other-high-level-plots.md

 Similarlly, the multiple statistics can also be arranged vertically.
-In following example, we visualize several statistics for a list of genomic regions in 40 samples, in four subgroups.
+In following example, we visualize several statistics for a list of genomic regions in 40 samples, from four subgroups.
 The statistics are:

 - `prop`: The proportion in the genome.
 - `median_length`: The median length of regions in each sample.